 EMBA DipAv(ATS) FAICD FRAeS MSP(Adv Practitioner)

-Jason Harfield was appointed Airservices Chief Executive Officer on 9 March 2016, having spent the majority of his adult working life with Airservices after beginning his career as a flight data officer in Adelaide in 1989.
+Jason Harfield was appointed Chief Executive Officer on 9 March 2016, beginning his career with Airservices as a flight data officer in Adelaide in 1989.

 Stephen Angus—Executive General Manager Air Navigation Services